CNugteren/midisurf/README.md

 * It only runs on an Atari ST with a high-resolution (640x400 black & white) screen

+* Tunes are most recognizable with just the main Midi track and notes playing, so it is recommended to remove any background Midi tracks and supporting keys upfront, e.g. using a tool like [MidiEditor](https://www.midieditor.org/)

 * Certain features of Midi tracks are not supported yet and parsing those tracks will result in an error

 Compilation